 Usually, Apple Users get excited with the news of an upgrade to the operating system on their devices.
 Thus, once the news of an available upgrade hits, nearly every Apple user tries to lay their hands on it.
 This was the case when Apple released its tvOS 13 beta Operating System to the public.
-Apple gave many of its daring consumers the opportunity to participate in testing the software before going ahead with a full launch later in the year.
+Apple allowed many of its daring consumers to participate in testing the software before going ahead with a full launch later in the year.

 Well, of course, the much-expected upgrade may not be all that the users expected.
 It could be filled with bugs and whatnot, and the next thing would be for the user to start looking for ways to downgrade.
 For users who got into this situation, downgrading to an older operating system is the only way they can continue to enjoy a stable TV experience without the stress of dealing with the bugs in an update.

 Thankfully, there are ways to downgrade to tvOS 12 from the tvOS 13 beta.
 You either own an Apple TV 4 or an Apple TV 4K.
 The downgrade process for each of them is slightly different, but we will explore them regardless.

 The good news is that there is another option to downgrade Apple TV from tvOS 13 beta to tvOS 12 or older versions.
 You can use a third-party software iMyFone Fixppo to do this with 100% success rate.
 Check out the features of this software.

 - As one of the best alternatives to iTunes, Fixppo can do much more that iTunes can't do.